asif0601/Questions/Java.md

 11. feature-x

 Payoda
-1. If database is taking too much time to response the data then how to deal with this
+1. If database is taking too much time in response, then how to deal with this
 2. Innheritance vs composition
 3. Singleton design pattern ( volatile keyword use)
+4. 2 coding questions